 Dear To Her Credit,

 First, the bad news: Opening even one new account will cause an immediate drop in your score.
-For example, when I got a new card in February, my score dropped seven points.
+For example, when I got a new card recently, my score dropped seven points.

-"New accounts account for about 10 percent of your score," says Barry Paperno, consumer operations manager of FICO score developer Fair Isaac Corp.
-He says scores are impacted by new accounts because the scoring formula considers that people opening new accounts may soon take on more debt, which increases lenders' risk.
+An evaluation of your new accounts makes up about 10 percent of your score, according to FICO, the creator of the most widely used credit score.
+Your score is impacted by new accounts because the scoring formula considers that people opening new accounts may soon take on more debt, which increases lenders’ risk.

 The good news: Opening a new card usually causes only a minimal drop in your score, and the effect is short-lived.
 If you make payments on time and don’t max out your available credit, your score soon climbs back up.

-For example, let's say you get a new balance transfer credit card balance transfer credit card.
+For example, let’s say you get a new balance transfer credit card.
 Then you transfer a $10,000 balance from a card with a $10,000 limit to the new card with a low rate and a $20,000 limit.
 You might lose a handful of points for opening the new account.
 But since your utilization (limit-to-balance ratio) accounts for 30 percent of your score and opening new accounts only affects 10 percent of your score, you could be much better off.
-Paperno says, "If you keep doing that, that's not a bad thing."

 Before you try to jump to a card with a low interest rate, consider the following: